-The preliminary exam in optimization will change to an examination in discrete mathematics beginning with the June 2003 examinations.
-The following description is for students who have completed the sequence MA515 and MA618 by the spring of 2002.
+The preliminary exam in optimization has changed to an examination in discrete mathematics beginning with the June 2003 examinations.
+Students who have completed the sequence MA515 and MA618 by the spring of 2002 should refer to the 2004 version of this handbook.
 The syllabus for the new sequence in discrete mathematics appears below.